usaid-cs/yesterday-i-learned/java.md

 - A class method that returns an instance of itself is used for chaining.
 Not memory-efficient; just chaining.
 - A method `public void foo(String...bar)` means that [it accepts an arbitrary number of arguments of type `String`](http://stackoverflow.com/a/3158767/1558430).
 If used in conjunction with other parameters, this must be placed last.
 - A method name is too long if it's 65536 characters or longer.
+- A lambda does not compile if it tries to access a non-final variable... but it will still work if it is "effectively final" (i.e. not modified, see above).
+Something about thread safety.

 ## Exceptions